Cordylines and dracaenas have fabulous foliage for dramatic color and provide height and a look of the tropics to South Florida gardens.

 They're also considered to be deer-resistant.

-Dracaena marginata, the most well-known of this group, has spiky green leaves rimmed with red.
+Dracaena marginata (pictured below), the most well-known of this group, has spiky green leaves rimmed with a thin line of red.

-Here in South Florida this plant adds architectural interest against a blank wall or makes a unique accent by an entryway.
+This plant can add architectural interest against a blank wall or makes a unique accent by an entryway.

 These plants - both cordylines and dracaenas - do flower...some more noticeably than others.

-One, the "Corn Plant" (dracaena fragrans) has extremely fragrant flowers, though the blooms don't look like flowers, more like a bunch of knots on a rope.
+One, the "Corn Plant" (dracaena fragrans) - pictured below - has extremely fragrant flowers, though the blooms don't look like flowers, more like a bunch of knots on a rope.
+However if you catch them at dusk tiny white blossoms open in each "knot" to release their heady perfume.

 The smell is intensely sweet, especially at dusk.

-The most common complaint about cordylines is that eventually they can grow tall and leggy, with thin bare trunks (called "canes") and foliage only on top.
+The most common complaint about cordylines (and some dracaenas) is that eventually they can grow tall and leggy, with thin bare trunks (called "canes") and foliage only on top.

 Rather than chopping off the heads of all the canes at once, cut the tallest one first.